Skip to Main Content

 Anna Roberts-Gevalt / Hinesburg, Vermont / 2008-2009 / Topic: Women in Appalachian Music

-Anna Roberts-GevaltProject: Anna Roberts-Gevalt is a recent graduate of Wesleyan University in Connecticut.
+Anna Roberts-GevaltProject: At the time of her Fellowship work, Anna Roberts-Gevalt was a recent graduate of Wesleyan University in Connecticut.
 She grew up in Vermont, playing violin in a youth orchestra and in string quartets.
 Through recordings at college she was drawn to Appalachian fiddle and banjo tunes.
 This interest led to an internship at Appalshop in Whitesburg, Kentucky during the summers of 2007 and 2008.
 This work has included archival research at Berea, East Tennessee State University, and the Library of Congress and hands-on experience at the Cowan Creek Mountain Music School, which puts banjos and fiddles into the hands of eager school age children.

 Jessica Wilkerson / Oxford, Mississippi / 2011-2012 / Topic:Appalachian Women